 The power feels incredible.

 I know that he is there to take over if things go wrong, but he is confident enough to give me as much control as he can throughout the flight.
-During the video you can regularly see him lifting both hands in the air to prove that it is indeed me rolling the plane.
+During the video you can regularly see him lifting both hands in the air to prove I am in fact the pilot of this stunt plane.
+That it is indeed me rolling the plane.
 He gives me instructions to keep on pulling right or up to keep the roll or spin going.

 It is impossible to explain the feeling, but this video provided and edited by You Fly gives you a great idea of what you can expect.

-I’ve only seen this type of thing in the movies or at the Toronto International Air Show and here I am participating and loving every minute of it.
+I’ve only seen this type of thing in the movies or at the Toronto International Air Show and here I am participating in a stunt plane flight and I am loving every minute of it.

 After the flight I felt ready to take on the art of flying and Vincent set me up for a great photo op.
 He even made sure that I held on to my head gear like a true professional.

-It was an absolutely amazing experience and I think it is New Zealand’s best adventure.
+It was an absolutely amazing experience.
+Piloting a Stunt Plane with Vincent is New Zealand's best adventure.
 While people were jumping out of planes next door, I had my first certified flying lesson and had the opportunity partake in Aerial Acrobats in a Stunt Airplane.
 How many people do you know that have done that?

 U-Fly Extreme is located in the South Island of New Zealand in the Motueka in the Abel Tasman Area.
 You can find out more at their website http://www.uflyextreme.co.nz/ this Trip was made possible by Flying Kiwi and courtesy of UFlyExtreme.